OctopusDeploy/docs/docs/administration/subscriptions/index.md

 Logs for subscriptions can be found in the `Configuration` menu under `Diagnostics` (see the `Subscription logs` tab).
 You can then click the `Verbose` flag to view all related information to help with troubleshooting.

-## Email notification troubleshooting
+## Email Notification Troubleshooting

 If you are setting up email subscriptions for the first time and would like a good test SMTP server (before you involve your real SMTP servers), we have found [mailtrap.io](https://mailtrap.io/) to be extremely helpful.
 This can help you to see what the actual emails will look like once you involve your real SMTP servers.

-## Webhook notification troubleshooting
+## Webhook Notification Troubleshooting

 If you are setting up webhook subscriptions for the first time and would like a simple test server where you can see the payloads that Octopus will actually send, we have found [request bin](https://requestb.in/) to be extremely helpful.